15 Romantic Hotels For A Couples Getaway

-Aside from its spy-laden history, the hotel offers late Victorian architecture, good size modern rooms for a city hotel, a clubby bar and afternoon tea.
+Aside from its spy-laden history, the hotel offers late Victorian architecture, good size modern rooms for a city hotel, a clubby bar and afternoon tea with champagne.
 Dishes served at tea and in its dining room incorporate the hotel’s own honey and produce from its rooftop garden.

 15. How about sharing a fondue for two with snow-capped Mont Blanc in the distance?You can do it during a weekend in Geneva.